Don Davis (Florida politician): Death

-In 2007, Representative Don Davis was diagnosed with brain cancer.
+In 2007, Davis was diagnosed with brain cancer.
 He died at his home in Jacksonville, Florida on April 10, 2008, at age 76.
-In his honor, Florida Governor Charlie Crist ordered that flags at state facilities be flown at half-staff.
+Florida Governor Charlie Crist ordered that state facilities fly their flags at half-staff.

 The governor issued a statement: "It is with great sadness that we mark the passing of Representative Don Davis, a great public servant.
 He served the people of Jacksonville as well as the people of our state with honor and dignity.
 He will be remembered for his efforts to raise the quality of life for our people by growing and attracting businesses to Florida.

-His legislative seat remained unfilled until Ronald Renuart was elected at the next regular election in November 2008.
+His legislative seat remained unfilled until Ronald Renuart was elected at the next general election in November 2008.